Installation

 VGLX Installer

 The easiest way to install VGLX is using the Python installer included in the repository.
-It guides you through the process, builds the engine using the right presets for your system and can optionally install the asset builder CLI.
+It guides you through the process and builds the engine using the right presets for your system.

 # clone the repository